CentOS: CentOS releases

 CentOS version numbers for releases older than 7.0 have two parts, a major version and a minor version, which correspond to the major version and update set of Red Hat Enterprise Linux (RHEL) used to build a particular CentOS release.
 For example, CentOS 6.5 is built from the source packages of RHEL 6 update 5 (also known as RHEL version 6.5), which is a so-called "point release" of RHEL 6.

 Starting with version 7.0, CentOS version numbers also include a third part that indicates the monthstamp of the source code the release is based on.
 For example, version number 7.0-1406 still maps this CentOS release to the zeroth update set of RHEL 7, while "1406" indicates that the source code this release is based on dates from June 2014.
 Using the monthstamp allows installation images to be reissued for (as of July 2014) oncoming container and cloud releases, while maintaining a connection to the related base release version.

 Since mid-2006 and starting with RHEL version 4.4, which is formally known as Red Hat Enterprise Linux 4.0 update 4, Red Hat has adopted a version-naming convention identical to that used by CentOS (for example, RHEL 4.5 or RHEL 6.5).

 On 10 September 2019 CentOS deferred CentOS 8.1 work for CentOS 7.7 since CentOS 7.x was in production and CentOS 8.x was not in production.
 Once CentOS 7.7 was released resources moved back to CentOS 8.0.

 On 24 September 2019 CentOS officially released CentOS version 8.0.
+Since CentOS was discontinued at the end of 2021, its final release was version 8.5 (2021-11-16).
+In contrast, its RHEL counterpart continued to version 8.10 (as of 2024-09).